Home

 Some economic systems are synonymous with greed, exploitation, and environmental plunder, and this one leads the pack.
 Smash it, and the USA which personifies it, then a lovely unselfish workers paradise will automatically emerge.

 People have messed up every known political and economic system.
-From big men to aristocrats to oligarchs to the nomenklatura, an elite always emerges.
+From village big men to aristocrats to oligarchs to the nomenklatura, an elite always emerges.

 20. Socialism